 If by mistake you crossed the location you will see Toyota and Honda Showrooms on left and need to take a U-turn again.
 Cars with good enough ground clearance can reach till temple inside during low rainfall.
 Cars with good enough ground clearance (Like Scorpio, Innova, etc) are reliable during monsoon as the pathway has small rocky streams as detailed above.

 About 8 Kilometres from Railway Station (East), Share and Private auto’s ply till Tungareshwar entry gate costing Rs.30 to Rs.35 per head in share auto and around Rs.150 in Private (Price may vary from time to time).

 Auto’s do not ply on regular meter systems in Vasai Virar locations.

 Buses to Tungareshwar

 No Bus Facilities available here.

-Although temple and waterfalls are major attractions here in Monsoon, Devotees from far area do visit and plans to take halt overnight during festive season like Mahashivratri and Khodiyar Jayanti.
+Although temples and waterfalls are major attractions here in Monsoon, Devotees from far areas do visit and plans to take halt overnight during festive seasons like Mahashivratri and Khodiyar Jayanti.

 It is highly recommended to carry enough food and drinking water for a day or even overnight stay (If planned).
-Kindly note that very rarely and only during festive seasons do someone plans a overnight stay at Tungareshwar forest area.
-Temple Contact number is +91-9860531514, Hope the number works and has not changed.
+Kindly note that very rarely and only during festive seasons do someone plans an overnight stay at the Tungareshwar forest area.
+Temple Contact number is +91-0000000000 (Number Has Changed, new Contact not Available).

 See Also : Chinchoti Waterfalls.